 This text is addressed to programmers and computer scientists as well as to mathematicians.
-We are going to convince you that: - Proving properties of programs is like proving mathematical theorems.
+We are going to convince you that:

+- Proving properties of programs is like proving mathematical theorems.
 One needs: axioms, calculus of programs and well defined language.
-In other words, - programmers, - makers of specifications (of software), - verifiers of software properties, should accept algorithmic theories as the workplace.
+In other words, - programmers, should accept algorithmic theories as the workplace.